Pointers on how to save printing dollars without hurting the eye-appeal and response rates of your mailing packages:

 Keep your test-panel changes simple.
 Instead of printing prices or other variations in type that reverses out of a four-color area, for instance, use black or one PMS color with nothing behind it, or as a surprint.

 Use standing dies.
-If your printer does not offer exactly the die you want, he may have one that’s close.
+If we do not offer exactly the die you want, we may have one that’s close.

 Combining pieces onto one press form makes printing faster, more economical.